-The Regional Culinary Heritage concept was developed and introduced in Southeast Skåne of Sweden and on the Danish Island of Bornholm in 1995.
-The project developed rapidly and received considerable interest from businesses and authorities within the region, as well as from other regions throughout Europe.
+The concept for Regional Culinary Heritage was developed and introduced in Southeast Skåne of Sweden and on the Danish Island of Bornholm in 1995.
+The project developed rapidly and received considerable interest from businesses and authorities within the region - as well as from other regions throughout Europe.

-In the winter of 1997/98 a European project group was established in order to introduce the concept throughout Europe.
-In spring 1998 the first new European regions joined the network.
+In 1997 a European project group was established in order to introduce the concept throughout Europe.
+1998 the first new European regions joined the network.